openpipelines-bio/openpipeline/src/labels_transfer/knn/README.md

 `.h5mu` file with the query dataset that contains the transferred annotations
 - The annotations for each of the `targets` will be stored as new columns in the `.obs` data frame with the suffix `_pred` by default
 - The uncertainty of the prediction for each target will be stored as another column in `.obs` with the suffix `_uncertainty`
 - `labels_transfer` entry is added to the `.uns` dictionary of the output file, which contains information about the method used and its parameters.
-The following keys are added:
+Keys of this dictionary are labels from `targets` list.
+Values are dictionaries with the following keys:

 | Key         | Description                   |
 |-------------|------------------------|